Fundrise: eREIT launch

 On December 3, 2015, Fundrise launched the Fundrise Real Estate Investment Trust, the world's first online real estate investment trust or "eREIT" with an initial offering of $50 million pursuant to Regulation A+.

 The Fundrise eREIT offering provides prospective investors with the opportunity to invest in an intended portfolio of properties across the United States for a minimum of $1,000.
 The aim of the eREIT is to use new technology to give both accredited and unaccredited investors the option to invest in U.S. real estate.
 This financial offering was made possible by the expansion of Regulation A under the JOBS Act.

 The company subsequently opened a second eREIT, the Fundrise Equity REIT, in February 2016.

 In December 2016, the Fundrise Income eREIT was the first company to raise $50 million, the maximum amount allowed under Regulation A. Later in December 2016, the Fundrise Growth eREIT became the second ever issuer to raise $50 million pursuant to Regulation A.

 eFund launch

 In June 2017, Fundrise announced the eFund, a diversified portfolio of for-sale housing in major U.S. cities.
 The first eFund was the Los Angeles eFund, with an initial offering of $50 million under Regulation A+.
 In conjunction with the eFund launch, Fundrise introduced a goal-based investing and an advisory service.

-Amazon HQ2

-In 2018, Fundrise announced that it had acquired thirty residential properties in the Washington, D.C. area in anticipation of Amazon's HQ2 announcement.
-Fundrise is establishing the HQ2 DC eFund, to invest as much as $50M in residential properties throughout Washington, D.C.

-2021
+2021-present

 In 2021, Fundrise received $300 million in credit from Goldman Sachs to invest in developing single family homes in the Sun Belt.

+As of 2022, Fundrise had close to 350,000 investors, the majority of whom were aged 25-40.
+Since 2021, the equity portion of its portfolio has doubled from $1.5 billion to over $3 billion.
+While total dollar holdings (including project debt) stood around $6 billion.

+By late 2022, Fundrise launched its Innovation Fund, enabling non-accredited retail investors to participate in venture capital opportunities, particularly in AI and fintech.
+In January 2023, Fundrise launched its Opportunistic Credit Fund.
+The fund focuses on accredited investors, providing high-yield and real estate-backed debt investments to combat reduced bank lending and rising interest rates across the market.

+In March 2024, Fundrise secured $770 million credit facility from J.P.
+Morgan aimed at growing its portfolio across the Sun Belt.

+In July 2025, financial technology company SoFi began offering funds from Fundrise’s Innovation Fund.
+As of 2025, the Innovation Fund has raised over $252 million with around 74,000 active investors.
+The portfolio includes companies such as OpenAI, Anthropic, Ramp, and Omni.